Predator3790/Icons/README.md

 # Malware Icons

-Icon files for malware that are compatible with the python module [pyinstaller](https://pyinstaller.org/).
+Icon files for malware that are compatible with the Python module [pyinstaller](https://pyinstaller.org/).

 > :warning: **Project in development:** currently working on:
 >